Leadership & Editorial Staff

 - Managing Editor

-Melissa Barnhart serves as the U.S. section page editor for The Christian Post.
+Melissa Barnhart serves as the Managing Editor for The Christian Post.
 Ms. Barnhart began as a reporter based in Dallas and Washington, D.C. before joining CP in 2013.
 Her news interests include: abortion, immigration, suicide and mental health, ex-gay ministries, and conducting interviews with pastors and internationally recognized Christian artists.
 Ms. Barnhart lives in North Texas with her family.

 Senior Editorial Advisors